johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. If _name_'s length + _value_'s length is 0 or is greater than 4096, then return failure.

 1. Let _cookie_ be a new Cookie whose name is _name_ and value is _value_.

+1. Set _cookie_'s path to the result of running Cookie Default Path with _path_.

+   NOTE: A Path attribute can override this.

 1. While _attributesInput_ is not empty: